-In his words, "This award means a whole lot because it shows that Nigerians acknowledge the efforts that we are making to ensure a cleaner ocean for he Director General of the Nigerian Maritime Administration and Safety Agency (NIMASA), Dr. Dakuku Peterside has been honored with an award of has been honored with a has been honored with an award of has been honored with a has been honored with a has been honored with hono going vessels, to do sea time training, making our graduates employable and have also been able to make substantial contribution to the Consolidated Revenue Fund (CRF)even as a regulatory Agency.
+In his words, "This award means a whole lot because it shows that Nigerians acknowledge the efforts that we are making to ensure a cleaner ocean for safe and secure shipping.
+Also, this will spur us to keep doing our best so as to have a robust maritime sector capable of catalyzing and impacting the growth and development of the economy".

+Speaking further, the DG disclosed that in the past two years, the Agency for the first time has been able to put over 250 cadets on board ocean going vessels, to do sea time training, making our graduates employable and have also been able to make substantial contribution to the Consolidated Revenue Fund (CRF) even as a regulatory Agency.
 He also added that NIMASA also went a step further to release the maritime industry forecast, which will serve as a compass to investors for the year 2018 and 2019.
-"Today, the whole country appreciates the fact that we are making a difference in the maritime space, we are not only contributing to the economic development of the country, we are not only creating employment for our people we are giving people opportunities they will remember for a life time", Peterside said.
+"Today, the whole country appreciates the fact that we are making a difference In the maritime space, we are not only contributing to the economic development of the country, we are not only creating employment for our people we are giving people opportunities they will remember for a life time", Peterside said.